 Port of Port Townsend - Marine information, boat launches.

-You'll need a Northwest Forest or Interagency Pass to recreate at any of the Olympic Peninsula area water trailheads.
+You'll need a Recreation Pass to use any of the Olympic Peninsula area trailheads, boat launches and campsites.
 Which pass you need depends on how long you'll be staying or how often you'll making trips, but you can figure that out here.
-These work in Washington and Oregon.
-The Interagency Pass is the full deal for most places, including USDA Forest Service, National Park, Bureau of Land Management, Corp of Engineer and WA & OR State Parks.
-Daily passes are between $2 and $10.
-All passes are available to purchase online or at local stores like Sport Townsend.
+WA State Parks require a Discover Pass.